THE BELLE OF AMHERST

 with pianist Dave Clothier

-The Roedde House Museum, a special piece of local history that was home to Vancouver’s first bookbinder, provides an ideal period setting for Emily Dickinson’s seemingly fathomless exploration of words, of a vibrantly-lived inner life, and of love.
-Audience members of this intimate performance will find themselves transported back to an elegant time, in an ambience complete with period music played on the parlour piano, tea served in china cups, and even Emily Dickinson’s famous ‘black cake’.
+The Roedde House Museum, a special piece of local history that was home to Vancouver’s first bookbinder, provided an ideal period setting for Emily Dickinson’s seemingly fathomless exploration of words, of a vibrantly-lived inner life, and of love.
+Audience members of this intimate performance found themselves transported back to an elegant time, with live piano music from Miss Dickinson’s own playbook, and tea served in china cups, offered with Emily Dickinson’s famous ‘black cake’.

 “Solo performer Renée Bucciarelli shines…deftly captures Emily’s mischievous spirit…” — Georgia Straight